libp2p/specs/websockets/README.md

 Then all subsequent data is sent without encrypting it at the libp2p level, instead relying on TLS encryption at the transport layer.

+If this is the case, the server MUST complete the handshake before reading or sending any application data, and MUST abort the connection if the handshake fails.

 If any of the above is not true, all data is encrypted with the negotiated connection encryption method before sending.

 This prevents double-encryption but only when both ends opt-in to ensure backwards compatibility with existing deployments.